mietek/cannot/README.md

 Microframework for building websites.

-Suitable for static sites and client-side apps.

 Uses [ease-scroll](https://github.com/mietek/ease-scroll/) for smooth scrolling.

 Usage
 -----

-Undergoing rapid development.
+Work in progress.
 Not currently intended for public use.

-Need a website?
-Say hello@mietek.io

 Examples: